Jump to

 Changing the world may seem like a distant dream, but by learning how to start a nonprofit, you’re taking the first step toward it by changing your community first.

 Nonprofit corporations aren’t always simple to start or run, but as your organization makes a real difference in people’s lives, you’ll find your work will be extremely meaningful.
-Start building your business plan and forming a motivated board today to begin the process.

 If you don’t necessarily have a big idea for starting a nonprofit, but you still want to make a living while contributing to a cause, grant writing may be a great fit for you.